tresabhi/blitzkit/docs/technical/bkni.md

 > [!CAUTION]
 > This is a working draft and is incomplete.
 Do not implement.

-## Why BkPM over WN8?
+## Why BkNI over WN8?

-BkPM addresses a lot of issues with WN8:
+BkNI addresses a lot of issues with WN8:

 - WN8 incorporates win rate into the metric; a metric like this must be a correlate of win rate, not a dependent
 - The weights and biases are not dynamic and their formulation is not transparent